Comprehensive COBRA Insurance Information

 It depends on your university's insurance plan and how many people are covered under the plan.
 There is a possibility that you can sign up to keep your health insurance from the university under COBRA insurance.
 You should contact the health insurance provider/contact on campus to find out more information and/or call the insurance company themselves.

-What is state sponsored COBRA insurance?
+How do I apply for state sponsored COBRA insurance?

 More COBRA Insurance Questions and Answers